1901 Cincinnati Reds season: Regular season

 The Cincinnati Reds continued to rebuild by adding younger players to their roster in 1901.
 They finished the 1900 season with a 62–77 record, finishing in seventh place in the National League.

 The team dismissed manager Bob Allen after only one season, and replaced him with Reds legend Bid McPhee.
-McPhee had played second base for Cincinnati from 1882–1899.
+McPhee had played second base for Cincinnati from 1882 to 1899.
 The Reds acquired a new shortstop, as George Magoon joined the club.
 He last played in the majors in 1899, splitting time between the Baltimore Orioles and Chicago Orphans.
 Dick Harley, who played in only five games with the Reds in 1900, would get a starting job in left field.
 Harley's last full season was in 1899 with the Cleveland Spiders, when he hit .250 with a homer and 50 RBI.

 Sam Crawford was a bright spot for the team, as he batted .330 with a league high sixteen home runs, while driving in 104 runners to lead the team offensively.
 Jake Beckley was solid once again, hitting .307 with three home runs and 79 RBI.

 On the mound, Noodles Hahn had a very solid season, going 22–19 with a 2.71 ERA.
 Hahn led the league with 41 complete games, 375.1 innings pitched, and striking out 239 batters.
 Bill Phillips, with a 14–18 record and a 4.64 ERA, was the only other Cincinnati pitcher to have ten or more victories.